Marceillo/eco-shave/README.md

 ### Product Admin

-* I have django multiview feature this did not work so well with the widgets from django.
+* I have django multiview feature this did not work with the widgets from django lms had to make a view changes.
-* The view had to be changed a bit so you can see the images and so you can edit/delete them.
+* - Due to errors, I used the admin view with the inspect tool, to see how the admin handels delet and update images.
+* - The used this information to implement in my view of this project.

 ### About Page